ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc-quick.md

 ## Setup

 All JSON-RPC implementations should be built using the tools of your programming language of choice.
-A working code implementation is provided below in NodeJS, but the same principles can be applied to the language of your choice
+A working code implementation is provided below in NodeJS, but the same principles can be applied to the language of your choice.

 By default, the JSON-API listens on port 8080 for requests.
 This means that all JSON-RPC interactions should be POST requests to the URL `http://{NODE_IP}:{JSON-RPC_PORT}`, with the IP address of your node combined with the JSON-RPC port number.

 If you're having trouble connecting, your JSON-RPC may be disabled.
 To enable it, log into your node and add the key `ARK_JSON_RPC_ENABLED=true` to the ***.env*** file in your config directory.

 Your config directory is located at `~/.ark/.env` by default.
 If the .env file does not exist, create it, then restart your node to apply your changes.